Happy Christmas to You from Me: Cover versions

+It receives seasonal airplay on radio in Japan.

-A children's choir, Critz Kids, from Long Island, New York, US, performed a version of "Happy Christmas To You From Me" in 2001.
+A children's choir, Critz Kids, from Long Island, New York, US, performed a version of "Happy Christmas to You from Me" in 2001.
 This version was chosen by their music teacher who was looking for a song with a healing message after September 11 attacks that year.

 Radio play

 The song often gets radio plays around the Christmas holiday season, notably on "Radio International - the Ultimate Eurovision Experience" transmitted by Switch Radio and the BBC.
 In December 2024, the song was played on Cat Radio, Bangkok, Boom Radio, Radio International and featured in Carl Palm's Advent Calendar of Christmas music.
+In December 2024, it was included in "The Radio International Christmas Card and Soundtrack to your Christmas" broadcast by Malta's Radio 105FM and also on "This is cat radio", Bangkok.

 Sheet music and lyric books

 The music and lyrics have been featured in numerous books such as Christmas Solos for the Recorder and 101 Christmas Hits for Buskers.
 The licensing rights for the song has been acquired by music company Cherry Red Records.